unplugged-kk/unplugged-kk/README.md

 <div>
  <p>
 Kishore Kumar is an engineer at heart.
-He is a cloud enthusiast, DevOps pro, K8S Practictionor Trying to  help the tech community by blogging, LinkedIn Posts, Twitter Threads.
+He is a cloud enthusiast, DevOps Professional Trying to  help the tech community by blogging, LinkedIn Posts, Twitter Threads.
 Apart from Kishore spends his time clicking landscapes and study on personal finance.

 - 🔭 I’m currently working on all things research & consulting around DevOps and Computer Science that require my mind to go as deep as possible